-When my husband asked “Why?”
-I guessed that some statistic came out demonstrating that kids were more likely to suffer burn injuries while in their pajamas than in their day clothes.
+When my husband asked, “Why?”
+I guessed that some statistics came out demonstrating that kids were more likely to suffer burn injuries while in their pajamas than in their day clothes.

 A little research made me shake my head in greater dismay than I expected: